fpenunuri/InfoInterchangeAdaptivePSO/README.md

 Contains the optimization of the rotated Rosenbrock function.
 The other functions (Sinusoidal problem, Griewank, Rosenbrock) are essentially optimized following the optimization of the Michalewicz function.

 ## 05PSO_S
-Contains the optimization of the Michalewicz function and the synthesis of a 4R mechanism for gait rehabilitation using the standard PSO algorithm.
+Contains the optimization of the Rosenbrock function and the synthesis of a 4R mechanism for gait rehabilitation using the standard PSO algorithm.